pl4nty/containers/README.md

 # Containers

-Builds container images for third-party apps with GitHub Actions, to run them on [my homelab](https://github.com/pl4nty/homelab/).
+Builds container images for third-party apps (or my own prototypes) with GitHub Actions, to run them on [my homelab](https://github.com/pl4nty/homelab/).
+Supports `linux/amd64`, `linux/arm64`, and `windows/amd64`.

 The contents of this repository are licensed under the MIT license.
 For dependencies and submodules, all rights are reserved by their respective owners.